dsbfelipe/freecodecamp-survey-form/README.md

 ## 💡 Acknowledgements

-- **freeCodeCamp**: For providing the inspiration and guidelines for this project.
+- **freeCodeCamp**: For providing guidelines and user stories for this project.

 - **Fefi on Dribbble**: For the design inspiration.
 You can view the design here: <a href="https://dribbble.com/shots/2700997-Survey">Fefi's design</a>.